mothur/mothur.github.io/_wiki/Analysis_of_coxL_richness_in_relation_to_total_community_richness_across_a_succession_gradient_on_Kilauea_Volcano.md

 sites, which I won't bore you with in this tutorial.

-![coxL OTU:16S rRNA OTU ratio for the Bare, Edge and Canopy sites.](coxL16SrRNAOTUratio.jpg "coxL OTU:16S rRNA OTU ratio for the Bare, Edge and Canopy sites."){width="350"}
+![coxL OTU:16S rRNA OTU ratio for the Bare, Edge and Canopy sites.](coxL16SrRNAOTUratio.jpg "coxL OTU:16S rRNA OTU ratio for the Bare, Edge and Canopy sites.")

 ## Comparing Richness: How many OTUs were shared among libraries?
 How many were unique?